 Diet is fundamental to the NTP and NTC programs.
 A cornerstone of our programs is the belief that proper nutrition is built upon properly prepared, nutrient-dense foods.
-Though we discuss targeted supplementation in our NTP program, especially relating to our Functional Evaluation and Lingual-Neuro Testing techniques, our instructors emphasize the critical importance of real, whole food as the primary source of nutrition.
+Though we discuss targeted supplementation in our NTP program, especially relating to our Functional Clinical Assessment and Lingual-Neuro Testing techniques, our instructors emphasize the critical importance of real, whole food as the primary source of nutrition.

 Is the nutrition training based primarily on supplement use or can the techniques be used with herbs and foods?

 Our primary focus is on properly prepared, nutrient-dense whole foods.
 We do discuss supplements in our NTP curriculum, and they play a key role in our Functional Clinical Assessment techniques, but it is important to note that the primary goal of supplements in the